RAGE-toolkit/Artic-nf/README.md

 ```
 git clone https://github.com/centre-for-virus-research/weeSAM.git
 ```

-## Handling CONDA installation failure
-Follow the manual_package_install.txt if the conda installation fails.

 ## Running the workflow
 The workflow can be run using two ways.
 Edit the file paths and other parameters in "nextflow.conf" and follow the below step.